azam-shad/AboutMe/SECURITY.md

 ## Compliance and Regulations

 We strive to comply with relevant security regulations and standards.
-See our [Compliance Statement](compliance-statement).

 ## Review and Revision